iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 device is created in the sensor tree.</figcaption>
 <br>

-Communication with the sensor will not start before the encryption key is set up.
+Communication with the sensor will not start until the encryption key is set up.
 For this, click on the "Edit" button next to the **Application Key** and fill in the 32-character key that comes with the Dragino Device.
-The AppKey (aka JOIN key) is only used once during the setup of the device.
+The AppKey (also known as the JOIN key) is only used once during the setup of the device.
 <br>

 ![iQunet LoRaWAN AppKey]({{ site.baseurl }}/assets/images/iqunet-key-lorawan.svg)